Empirical mathematics in Australian Indigenous Smoke Telegraphy: Discussion

 Electrical telegraphy was rolled out within and between the cities from the 1850s, by the end of that century telephony was well-established in urban areas, and from 1905 radio-wave telegraphy was in use.
 Aboriginal and Torres Strait Islander communities were early and keen adopters of the new technologies where they were available, because of the traditional importance of long-distance communications and connectivity.\footnote{The party telephone line, where a single telephone number and line was shared by multiple subscribers, was still in use in remote areas until the 1970s.
 It was by no means unpopular, perhaps because it mimicked the broadcasting capability of smoke signalling.
 When the phone rang, or a smoke went up, everyone picked up and listened in!
 Everyone knew all the gossip!
 Conceptually, social media is nothing new: \cite{Duncan-Kemp:1968} could almost be describing smoke-tweets flashing `up and down the rivers'.}

 In far northern regions, beyond the reach of poles and wires and the broadcast range of radio transmitters, smoke signalling and telegraphy was still used, but knowledge of the finer points declined.
-It seems that the Japanese threat in WWII finally put an end to its regular use, presumably for national security reasons (see Supplementary Material, excerpt~\ref{dd2}).
+It seems that the very real Japanese threat in WWII caused the military to suppress its regular use, presumably for national security reasons (see Appendix, excerpt~\ref{dd2}).
 After the war smoke signals became infantilized as a Scout-camp exercise that some readers' grandparents might remember, but as a sophisticated long-distance communications technology smoke telegraphy seemed to disappear from white public consciousness, from newspapers and books, and from the published white colonial histories.

 But culture and knowledge are strong.
 In Aboriginal and Torres Strait Islander cultures smoke is still an important messenger medium.
 Today, the safe and expert deployment of smoke is a vital element of cultural practices, and is used ceremonially as a sign of respect, in welcome to country ceremonies, and scientifically in traditional fire management and in preparation of foods and medicines \citep{Wettenhall:2022,Langton:2022}.